Toshiyana/messageTodo/README.md

 - UIKit

 [DataBase]
-- RealmSwift: Save Items Data and Messages Data.
+- RealmSwift: Save Items data and Messages data.
 - UserDefaults: Save a theme color and a message arrangement.

 [Libraries]